 For the purposes of data protection law, we are a data controller in respect of your personal data.
-We collect and use your personal data and where applicable this may include information related to your spouse/partner, directors, partners and owners (your “representatives”).
+We collect and use your personal data and where applicable this may include information related to your spouse/partner, dependents, directors, partners and owners (your “representatives”).
 PIMCO is responsible for ensuring that it uses your personal data in compliance with data protection law.

 PIMCO considers customer privacy to be a fundamental aspect of its relationship with clients.
 PIMCO is committed to maintaining the confidentiality, integrity, and security of its current, prospective and former clients' personal data.
 PIMCO has developed policies that are designed to protect this confidentiality, while allowing client needs to be served.

 This notice applies to any personal data we receive from you, create or obtain from other sources and explains how it will be used by us.
 It applies to personal data collected in connection with your use of this website or any PIMCO social media channels (we refer to both when we refer to “website” below).
 It also applies to other, offline data collection and interaction that you may have with us.

 Please note that our website may link to third-party websites and third parties (including, for example, providers of external services like web traffic analysis services), over which we have no control and which will be subject to the provisions set out in those third parties’ privacy notices.

 It is important that you take the time to read and understand this notice so that you understand how we will use your personal data and your rights in relation to your personal data.

 We will collect and use the following personal data about you and your representatives: